EinfachSim/PFN-from-scratch/README.md

 The Transformer attends over the full set of tokens (context + queries), making it **permutation-equivariant** — it doesn't care about the order of context points.

+HOW THIS COULD BE BETTER: How to choose optimal contexts?
+They are permutation-equivariant, so we could pass the whole dataset but we could possibly make this much more efficient if we learn which context points to pass into the PFN in the first place!
+This is a meta-(meta)-optimization problem, and it is basically solved by the attention mechanism BUT could be even more efficient.

 ---

 ## Installation